 The fact of the matter is that most popular cruise lines offer many of the same basic features, such as a variety of onboard dining options, entertainment choices (arcades, gambling, pools, excursions, etc.), and accommodation levels.

-If this is your first cruise, as we outline in A Beginner’s Guide to Choosing a Cruise Line, some important factors you should focus on are:
+If this is your first cruise, some important factors you should focus on are:

 - Price (you’ll need to set a budget)